-The Maryland Equine Transition Service (METS) is a statewide equine safety net initiative of the Maryland Horse Council Foundation, a 501(c)(3) nonprofit, that provides safe alternatives for horses needing homes by helping owners identify and select the best transition options for their horses.
+The Maryland Equine Transition Service (METS) is a statewide equine safety net initiative that provides safe alternatives for horses needing homes by helping owners identify and select the best transition options for their horses.

 Horses in need of transition come in every shape, size, breed, color, age, training level, and temperament.
 METS provides individualized services for these horses, including equine assessment, marketing assistance, end-of-life support, and facilitating the transition of horses to new homes.
 The program is unique because it works with a wide network of industry organizations, professionals, and private owners to source the best options – from retraining to retirement – for these horses because no horse in Maryland should ever be at risk of entering the slaughter pipeline.